Raeein/cis3760-swe/README.md

 docker-compose -f test.yml up --build
 ```

+The results of the Spring tests can be found in the spring-test-results folder in the root of the project directory after running the tests.

 ## Development Tips
 - Run `docker compose up --build` to rebuild the containers
 - When developing the MariaDB database remove the volumes to reset the database or your changes will not be reflected `docker compose down -v`